(Excerpted from a Carolina Home and Garden profile Article by Paul Howey)

 Restaurant opts for warmth and foliage over wood and metal

 Asheville’s tallest buildings create a wind tunnel.
 And when winter squalls hit, that makes downtown strolls downright bitter.
-But new restaurant The Greenhouse offers something like a tropical oasis.
+But the new restaurant The Greenhouse offers something like a tropical oasis.

 “With the space — a concrete shell across from another concrete shell [the city-owned Rankin Avenue Garage] in the middle of the city — it only seemed right to fill it with as many plants as possible,” adds Baker.
 And thus “The Greenhouse” concept was born.
 “Plants just make me feel better in general.
 It’s a good way to connect back to nature in the concrete jungle.”